Within our API, you have the capability to use the callback_url body parameter in the create payment and create-authorization APIs.

 Retry policy

-We have a retry policy in place when your server responds to the callback with a non-2XX
+We have a retry policy in place when your server responds to the callback with a non-2XX HTTP status code.
+The system performs up to 3 retry attempts with increasing intervals of 1 second, 2 seconds, and 4 seconds between each attempt.

 Payment loss